Hongnodie/Weather-Dashboard/README.md

 ### Key features

 Sidebar that store search history as an array
+City name and search history be saved to the local storage
+Repeated or invalid serach input will not be put into search history
+Well tracked coding structure

 ### Screenshot